Are You Scrambling Up A Down Escalator & Heading For Burnout?

 4. Limit Your Social Media Activity

 Does it really matter if you miss posting to Facebook every single day?
-You can avoid social media burnout by limiting your social media time and scheduling your social media postings with tools such as Buffer, Hootsuite or Commun.It.
+You can avoid social media burnout by limiting your social media time and scheduling your social media postings with tools such as Buffer, Hootsuite , Commun.It.
+My favorite tool is PromoRepublic because it is a combination of Buff and Canva.
+It is a scheduling tool with a built in graphics tool!
 Even if you don’t use these apps, you can schedule your time to just an hour max. across Facebook, Twitter, Pinterest, Instagram and LinkedIn.
 When the hour is up, move on.
 Don’t get sucked in by checking how many likes, shares or comments your postings are getting.
 Leave it until the next day.
 Only celebrities have the time to spend all day on social media!
 If you are a social “mediaholoic”, turn off the notifications on your mobile devices and see how much work you are able to accomplish.

 5. Stop Multi-tasking